manuelhonoredesousa/manuelhonoredesousa/README.md

 Hello!
 My name is <strong>Manuel de Sousa</strong>.
 I've been a programmer since 2016, I have notions of different programming languages.
-But currently I'm focused on WEB programming, where day after day, I've been striving to be a FULL STAKE, I work with javascript (VUE.JS), and I'm also learning PHP when I can...
+But currently I'm focused on WEB programming, where day after day, I've been striving to be a FULL STAKE, I work with javascript, and I'm also learning React.js / ReactNative when I can...

 I am interested in acquiring new knowledge, ease of learning, leadership, dedication, agility, creativity, organization, and availability to work.
 Good presentation, dynamics and good direction.